Genaker/cloud9-magento/README.md

 # Terminal New
 ## START NEW PROJECTS QUICKLY
 AWS Cloud9 makes it easy for you to start new projects.
-Cloud9’s development environment comes prepackaged with tooling for MAgento and over 40 programming languages, including Node.js, JavaScript, Python, PHP, Ruby, Go, and C++.
-This enables you to start writing Magento Microdervices code using popular application stacks within minutes by eliminating the need to install or configure files, SDKs, and plug-ins for your development machine.
+Cloud9’s development environment comes prepackaged with tooling for Magento and over 40 programming languages, including Node.js, JavaScript, Python, PHP, Ruby, Go, and C++.
+This enables you to start writing Magento MicroServices code using popular application stacks within minutes by eliminating the need to install or configure files, SDKs, and plug-ins for your development machine.
 Because Cloud9 is cloud-based, you can easily maintain multiple development environments to isolate your project’s resources.

 ## There are two types of AWS Cloud9 environments that you can use.